benlee105/PSZoomC2/README.md

 Download the C# version, compile into EXE, then use https://github.com/TheWover/donut to convert to shellcode.

 donut.exe -i <C2.exe> -f 7 -o C2.bin

+Unfortunately, this didn't seem to work with my AppDomain Injection shellcode loader :( 23-Aug-2025

 ## I need a shellcode loader?
 TBD